lingtalfi/kaminos/notes/implementation-notes.md

 Module System
 ===============

+What's a module?

+A module is a piece of code, possibly spread across multiple files, which modifies the behavior of an application.
+Once installed, it's part of the code of the application.
+A module has no limitation: it can do all an application do, and even more.
+Then to remove the functionality brought by a module, one need to uninstall that module.

 To install a module, you need to import it first.

 To import a module, you copy paste its directory into the class-modules directory of the app, done.